Naini-Sushma/stocksage_chatbot/README.md

-# MarketMentor 📈
+# StockSage 📈

 **Your professional, AI-powered stock market educator.**

-MarketMentor is an interactive, beginner-friendly AI chatbot designed to educate users about the stock market.
+StockSage is an interactive, beginner-friendly AI chatbot designed to educate users about the stock market.
 Built for the GENAI Internship, this project serves as a frontend web application that leverages advanced Large Language Models to break down complex financial questions into clear, confident answers.

 ## 🚀 Features